WenjingXue/leetcodeInPython/README.md

 1 | [Trie]() | String/Dictionary | https://en.wikipedia.org/wiki/Trie

-# My Python Solution for LeetCode OJ.
+# LeetCode Solution in Python

 I summaries the key for unlocking each problem.
 Please give a :star: if it inspired you.